Deciding on a price for your new products or services can be tricky.

 A well-constructed pricing sensitivity survey will provide a business with the overall appeal of or willingness to buy the product or service at various price points.

-A full-service insights and strategy firm in Minneapolis, MN partnered with Drive Research to conduct a market research study for a medical technology company in the UK.
+A full-service insights and strategy firm in Minneapolis, MN partnered with Drive Research to conduct a price sensitivity survey for a medical technology company in the UK.

 The goal of the market research project was to assess the pricing levels and structures of a new care management platform to inform the value it could demand in the marketplace.